jdh4/software_testing/01_overview/README.md

 How can we write code to test the correctness of `compute_min_distance_between_all_pairs`?
 See the next section where the Python `unittest` module is discussed.

 If people can't write the main code without errors then why should they be trusted to write the test code?
-Should there be test code for the for the test code?
+Should there be test code for the test code?